Report: 4 officers fired, 2 more suspended after probe into deadly New Orleans police chase

 NEW ORLEANS - Four New Orleans police officers have been fired and two more are under suspension months after a chase that ended in the death of two teenagers and a third innocent bystander, according to WWL.

 The discipline comes after an investigation into whether the officers broke department policy while pursuing the car that eventually crashed into the Unity-1 Salon in the Broadmoor area back in March.
 The crash killed two teenagers inside the car and another person inside the salon.
-Several more people were injured.
+Several more people were injured as the building burst into flames.

 Officials said the pursuit began after officers tried to pull over a vehicle believed to be stolen.
 A chase ensued after the car picked up speed rather than stopping.